 The island of Aegina is definitely busier than the other islands year-round due to its proximity to Athens and the fact that people can bring cars onto the island.
-There are plenty of ferries heading to Aegina Island, along with cruise ships dropping people off for a few hours.
+But, having been there in two different seasons, I would say that it is still manageable.

 But, even though it remains close to Athens, it still has that chilled-out island vibe that will lure you over to it.

 I traveled to Aegina during the off-season AND high season so this guide was written with all times of the year in mind.

 Best Saronic Islands Tours (to Maximize Your Time!)

 If you’re looking for something more organized when in Aegina and the surrounding area, here are some awesome Saronic Islands tours you should check out.